Cubic interaction vertices for fermionic and bosonic arbitrary spin fields: Introduction

-We note that, with exception of $K^\smonetwo$, all forms in \rf{00m2k},\rf{00m2f} that depend on $\Po^I$ (the fermionic form $F$, the linear form $B^\smthree$ and the quadratic forms $Q^\smaaplusone$) are non-homogeneous polynomials in $\Po^I$.
-Therefore, as seen from \rf{00m6fer02}-\rf{00m5}, the dependence on the fermionic form $F$, the linear forms $B^\smthree$, and the quadratic forms $Q^\smaaplusone$ leads to the cubic vertices that are non-homogeneous polynomials in $\Po^I$.
-The appearance of massive field interaction vertices involving different powers of derivatives is a well-known fact (see e.g. \cite{GR,Ferrara:1992yc}).
-Thus, we see that the light-cone formalism gives a very simple explanation to this phenomenon by means of the fermionic form $F$, the linear form $B^\smthree$ and the quadratic forms $Q^\smaaplusone$.
-To understand the remaining characteristic properties of solution \rf{00m2k},\rf{00m2f}, we consider vertices for fields with fixed spin values.
+From \rf{00m2kmix},\rf{00m2fmix}, we see that the prefactor $K^\smonetwo$ is homogeneous polynomial in $\Po^I$, while the prefactors $F_n$, the linear forms $B_n^\smthree$ and the quadratic forms $Q_{mn}^\smaaplusone$ are non-homogeneous polynomials in $\Po^I$.
+This implies that, in general, the cubic vertices we obtained are non-homogeneous polynomials in $\Po^I$.
+The appearance of massive field interaction vertices involving different powers of derivatives is a well-known fact (see e.g. Refs.\cite{GR}).
+We see that the light-cone approach gives a simple explanation to this phenomenon by means of the prefactors $F_n$, the linear forms $B_n^\smthree$, and the quadratic forms $Q_{mn}^\smaaplusone$.
+We note that solution for the generating functions $V^\Krm$, $V^\Frm$ given in \rf{00m2kmix}, \rf{00m2fmix} is complete solution, while the solution for the prefactors $K^\smonetwo$, $F_n$ given in \rf{00m6fer01mix},\rf{00m6fer02mix} is not complete solution.
+Namely, for the vertices of mixed-symmetry fields there are extra solutions for the prefactors that involve contributions of higher than second order in $\gamma$-matrices.
+We note also for the vertices of totally symmetric fields those extra solutions are trivial.
+To understand the remaining characteristic properties of solution \rf{00m2kmix},\rf{00m2fmix}, we restrict our attention to cubic vertices for totally symmetric fields.